7ZS5/Ultimud/docs/OnePageGDD.md

 ## Interface:
-- A multi-pane UI with an input field for typing commands, an output field for real-time game events, and other panes for character info, battle, npc dialogue, and more
+- A multi-pane UI with an input field for typing commands, an output field for real-time game events, and other panes for character info, battle, npc dialogue, and also a 2D map with character movement

 ## Art style:
 - Mostly programmer art for visual reference rather than aesthetics